2

 Physical Requirements

-The physical requirements described below are representative of those required to perform the essential functions of this position.
+The physical requirements described below are representative of those required to perform the essential functions of this position. [list the physical requirements of this position]

 Position Requirements

-Ability to effectively work with individuals from diverse economic, cultural, racial, and gender backgrounds
+• Ability to work effectively with individuals from diverse economic, cultural, racial, and gender backgrounds

 Preferences

-• Experience working in housing programs
+• Experience in Crisis Intervention

 Equal Employment Opportunity